 As an immediate first step, the Board has focused on reducing the Company's ongoing charges.
-Beginning with the Fiscal Year starting 1 July 2022, JPEL changed its frequency from monthly reporting to quarterly reporting.
+Beginning with the fiscal year starting 1 July 2022, JPEL changed its frequency from monthly reporting to quarterly reporting.
 The reduction in frequency of reporting is expected to reduce administrative expenses.

-At this time, JPEL's Board believes that the best option for the Company in the near term is to continue to run-off JPEL's portfolio organically, and revisit all options once JPEL's NAV approaches approximately \$30 million.
+At this time, JPEL's Board believes that the best option for the Company in the near term is to continue to run-off JPEL's portfolio organically.
+As JPEL's NAV is approximately \$30 million, the Board is proactively exploring a variety of options for the Company with a goal to maximize shareholder value.